10 Rules for Strong Passwords

 - Know where your card is at all times.
 Notify First National Bank immediately if it is lost or stolen.

 - Keep your Personal Identification Number (PIN) a secret.
-New write it down anywhere, especially on your card.
+Never write it down anywhere, especially on your card.

 - Never give your PIN to anyone.
 FNB will never ask you for your PIN.